‘The Wire’ announces internal review of articles related to Meta

 The report also claimed that Stone asked his colleagues to put The Wire journalist Jahnavi Sen and editor Siddharth Varadarajan on a “watchlist”.

-Meta’s chief information security officer Guy Rosen claimed that email, too, was fake.
+Meta’s chief information security officer Guy Rosen claimed that the email, too, was fake.

 After this, The Wire on October 15 said it had verified Stone’s email and produced more technical evidence to support its claims.
 But this was met with scepticism from some technical experts.